chechedotmx/round-robin-agents/README.md

 ```
 {"scriptId":"xxxxxx"}
 ```
+6. Change on index.ts the google sheet id for your sheet id.
-6. On a terminal use "clasp push"
+7. On a terminal use "clasp push"
-7. To deploy use the instructions [here](https://developers.google.com/apps-script/guides/web)
+8. To deploy use the instructions [here](https://developers.google.com/apps-script/guides/web)